mynameispankaj/transformers/docs/source/installation.rst

 Installation
 ================================================

-Transformers is tested on Python 2.7 and 3.5+ (examples are tested only on python 3.5+) and PyTorch 1.1.0
+PyTorch-Transformers is tested on Python 2.7 and 3.5+ (examples are tested only on python 3.5+) and PyTorch 1.1.0

 With pip
 ^^^^^^^^